 If you’re not fancying the Sunday roast, there are plenty of other alternatives.
 For instance, Homeboy opted for the fish pie and a side of fat chips.
-I did point out this would be double potatoes and a carb overload but he didn’t take any notice.
-He nearly ordered a side of mac and cheese as well but luckily he had some restraint.
-Homeboy enjoyed his fisherman’s pie, he said it tasted fresh and succulent with a good amount of filling which included smoked haddock, cod, salmon, prawns and minted peas seasoned with chilli and garlic.
+I did point out this would be double potatoes, but he didn’t take any notice.
+He nearly ordered a side of mac and cheese as well, but luckily he had some restraint.
+Homeboy enjoyed his fisherman’s pie, and he said it tasted fresh and delicious with a right amount of filling which included smoked haddock, cod, salmon, prawns and minted peas seasoned with chilli and garlic.
 It also came with a side of winter greens which was a nice touch.
 Other fish options included garlic and lemon swordfish steak or the pale ale battered haddock.
 Seafood wise it was a starter of mussels, a big platter for sharing or seafood noodle soup.

 Sticky Toffee Pudding

 They also had a British Isles Cheese Board which sounded fantastic although none of us had any room left so perhaps we’ll put that on the list for next time!
 The standard of food was very high, and the menu featured a great selection, so there is something for everyone.
 Of course, being a pub, you can order a drink from a long list of cocktails, wines and craft beers are from Camden and Greenwich.
 Cheers!

 The pub is set off the main road and is located on a corner of Canonbury Street and Douglas Road which is right next to the New River Walk and Path.
 It’s a substantial building with three visible levels and probably a big cellar.
 Out the front, there are a few tables and chairs.
 Inside through the door and you’ll find the bar in the centre with seating on either side.

 Pub Back Garden